First Beta Production Run — 20 Devices Only · Closing 31 July 2026

 last long.

 We're building the first batch by hand.
 Units are being allocated in strict order of registration.
-When they're gone, the next run won't open for months.
+Registration closes 31 July 2026 — after that, the next run won't open for months.
 Don't sit on this.

 No payment now.
 We'll confirm your allocation by email.